-In the videos’ comments, you’ll find all sorts of questions like “Where do you find clients to do free projects for to create your portfolio” or “How do I make networking connections with real estate agents?”
+In the videos’ comments, you’ll find all sorts of questions like “Where do you find clients to do free projects for to create your portfolio?” or “How do I make networking connections with real estate agents?”

-Read through questions in the comments section and take note of the ones that match your ideal target audience.
+Read through the questions in the comments section and take note of the ones that match your ideal target audience.

 You could also read the reviews of competitor apps.

 For example, this MyDoma review mentions that the company has become more organized in giving design project information to their clients.
 This shows you that client communication and collaboration are topics of interest.

 DesignFiles has its own private Facebook community, where designers ask questions every day about finding clients, getting designs approved, etc.